PaulApivat/paulapivat/content/post/dsfs_5/index.md

 plt.show()
 ```

-This produced this plot below.
+Here is the plot below.
 You can see one person with 100 friends.

 ![histo_friend_counts.png](./histo_friend_counts.png)

 You can also read more about data visualization [here](https://paulapivat.com/post/dsfs_3/).

-Alternatively, we could generate simple statistics to describe the data using built-in Python methods: len, min, max and sorted.
+Alternatively, we could generate simple statistics to describe the data using built-in Python methods: `len`, `min`, `max` and `sorted`.

 ```python
 num_points = len(num_friends) # number of data points in num_friends: 204